 A. The PI of the grant and the grantee institution must submit the application on behalf of the individual.

 A. Applications are administratively reviewed by NIGMS staff members.
-Staff members look at the appropriateness of the research project for both the candidate's goals and the aims of the parent grant.
+Program staff members look at the appropriateness of the research project for both the candidate's goals, their training level, and the aims of the parent grant.
 In addition, great emphasis is placed on the quality of the mentoring and training plan and the candidate's personal statement.

 A. Applications that are considered to be strong have a high success rate.
 However, the DSP is a competitive program and there may be more applications than funds available.???

 Connect With Us: